microsoft/vscode-docs/docs/remote/containers.md

 You can also manually manage your containers using one of the following options:

-### Option 1: Use the Docker extension from a local window
+### Option 1: Use the Docker extension

-While you can use the [Docker-in-Docker](https://aka.ms/vscode-remote/sample/docker-in-docker) approach and use the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) from within a container, it is easiest to manage your containers from a separate local window so you don't accidentally shut down the container you are using.

-1. Use **File > New Window** to open a local window.

-2. Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) from the Extensions view, if not already installed.
+1. Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) from the Extensions view, if not already installed.

-3. You can then go to the Docker view and expand the **Containers** node to see what containers are running.
+2. You can then go to the Docker view and expand the **Containers** node to see what containers are running.
 Right click and select **Stop Container** to shut one down.

     ![Docker Explorer screenshot](images/containers/docker-stop.png)